 10) Double-click Printer Spooler

 11) Click Start.
-Then, make sure Startup type is set to Automatic and click OK.
+Then, make sure the Startup type is set to Automatic and click OK.

-Try printing a page to see if your printer works properly now.
+12) Try printing a page to test your issue.

-Hopefully this article helped in resolving your problem.
+Hopefully, your printer is able to work properly now.
 If you have any questions and suggestions, please feel free to leave a comment below.